 Suffice it to say, these complaints hardly prompt him to want to spend more time with her.
-And so, she quietly plans her exit strategy.
-She tells herself, “I’ll leave when my youngest goes to college, or “I’m going to find my soul mate and then I’ll leave this marriage,” or “As soon as I can support myself financially, I’m outta’ here.”
+And so she quietly plans her exit strategy.
+She tells herself, “I’ll leave when my youngest goes to college, or “I’m going to find my soulmate and then I’ll leave this marriage,” or “As soon as I can support myself financially, I’m out of here.”

-It is said that people don’t change until they hit rock bottom and I can tell you first hand that the bottom doesn’t get any lower than the earth beneath these men’s feet.
+It is said that people don’t change until they hit rock bottom.
+I can tell you firsthand that the bottom doesn’t get any lower than the earth beneath these men’s feet.
 The threat of divorce generates true soul-searching.
-These are the men who readily schedule appointments for therapy, sign up for marriage seminars, read every self-help book they can get their hands on, seek spiritual connection and even risk vulnerability by discussing the f-word (feelings) with friends and family.
+These are the men who readily schedule appointments for therapy, sign up for marriage seminars, read every self-help book they can, seek spiritual connection, and even risk vulnerability by discussing the f-word (feelings) with friends and family.
 Gradually, they become the husbands these women have been wanting.

 But for so many women it’s “too little, too late,” or “I know this is not going to last.
 If I stay in this marriage, you will go back to your old shenanigans,” which, though completely understandable, is nonetheless tragic.
 That’s because, rather than feign “appropriate husband behavior,” most of these men sincerely undergo a personal transformation that shifts their priorities forever.
 They typically make great second husbands.